Cyclothone atraria: Species description

-Figure 2: To compare to C. atraria: Skeleton of C. guadanti with 7 premaxillary teeth; 42–55 maxillary teeth; 14–15 abdominal vertebrae; 15–16 caudal vertebrae; 30–31 total vertebrae; 10–13 dorsal ray fins; and10–14 anal fin rays.

 In terms of length, recorded mature males have a size of around 22.1 mm SL, and mature females are measured to be 39.8 mm SL.
 Cyclothone atraria are morphologically closest to C. microdon and C. acclinidens.
 C.microdon, a species found in depths similar to C. atraria, are commonly brown, further cementing the notion that deep-water dwellers have darker colors.
 In the Cyclothone genus, males have distinct hypertrophied nasal rosettes, well-developed muscles, and a large gill-surface area.
 These are indications that males lead a more active life.

 Larvae and juveniles usually live in upper-depth waters and move down deeper as they grow.
 C. atraria are hermaphrodites, meaning they don’t have a physical trait that tells people what sex they are.
 Deeper depth living species in this genus are believed to have fewer bones and reduced calcification.
 As a result, they have more fluids in their body to level out their density.

 There are no current visual skeletons of C. atraria but the Cyclothone genus is believed to be very similar to each other.
 In contrast to the skeleton of a species within the same genus as C. atraria in figure 2, C. atraria have 7-12 premaxillary teeth; 73-92 maxillary teeth; 14 abdominal vertebrae; 18 caudal vertebrae; 30-32 total vertebrae; 12-14 dorsal ray fins; and 17-20 anal fin rays.

 Distribution

-Geographic location of C. atraria and other species within the genus.

 Cyclothone atraria is endemic to the western North Pacific.
 This species has been documented off the coast of Japan near Hokkaido.
 It has also been caught in trawls thrown 1000 m off the coast of Oregon.
 It occupies the lower mesopelagic and bathypelagic zones, otherwise known as the Twilight Zone and Midnight Zone.
 Most inhabit depths of 400 m or below at all times.
 Swimming patterns do not change drastically based on the night or day, but there are slight variations among sexes within subadults.
 Males swim in depths ranging from 450 m to 1000 m.
 Females, on the other hand, have a range of 600 m to 1000 m.
 They do not participate in diurnal vertical migration.
 Younger C. atraria are more common in the shallower depths, but otherwise, C. atraria is most abundant in the deeper parts of its range.
 This species is one of the 6 in its genus to live in deep depths.
 In depths below 300 m, there are no seasonal changes in temperature.